 If your credit balance is accurate there are several ways we can refund you, depending on your payment method:

 - Monthly Budget Direct Debit – Please remember, your Direct Debit is calculated over 12 months so at points throughout the year it’s likely that your account may show a credit balance.
 Don’t worry.
-When we review your direct debit, your account is in credit by more than a set amount (our ‘specified credit amount’), then we’ll refund anything owing to the account your payments are made from, if based on actual meter readings we find you’ve paid more than you needed to.
+If, on the date we review your direct debit, your account is in credit by more than a set amount (our ‘specified credit amount’), then we’ll refund the amount you are in credit by once you’ve given us your own meter reading.
 All these details will be on your next bill.

 - Direct Debit Whole Amount – The next time we receive a reading from you, if by paying the Regular Payment Amount (RPA) you’ve built up a credit, this will be reflected in the amount requested in your next bill.